joelfeodiyoup/isometric_engine_2024/README.md

 - render cell as collection of triangles for better height indication
 - fix: rotation has a bug in the calculation of points when rotated away from the initial rotation
 - there's some duplications in `SelectMultipleCells` that would be nice to fix up. `client/src/render/click-drag-handlers.ts`
+- render height lines on minimap?
+- move the "sub terrain" thing out of the grid canvas, onto its own one.
+- investigate some patterns to be able to memoise some calculation results. e.g. polygon calculations for rendering.
+If none of the points change, then everything should be able to stay the same, and not need a recalculation.
+However, I'm not sure how easy an implementation would be to make all of that happen.